Customisable Dashboard for Threat Visibility

 My role:

-I owned the UX design for the new dashboard, collaborating with engineering, product, and customer teams.
+I owned the UX and UI design for the new dashboard, collaborating with engineering, product, and customer teams.
 I conducted discovery interviews and usability reviews to understand what "home base" meant across different segments — and turned those needs into a flexible, modular system.

-The research:
+The approach:

 The solution: